ChristianKouris/gomoku-ai/README.md

 Tests
 -----
-- `python main.py -t 1` runs tests for the UCB values in several predefined states.
+- `python main.py -t 1` runs tests for the winning rate table in several predefined states.
 Note that a budget of 1000 runs and parameter c=1 in the `best_child` function is used in the test cases.
-Note that the order in the UCB table is important; make sure to follow the instructions in the `ai.py` starter code.
+Note that the order in the table is important; make sure to follow the instructions in the `ai.py` starter code.
 - `python main.py -t 2` runs your AI against a random policy.
 Your AI should always win (you can try smaller budgets too).

 Note